We're what you make us - so get involved!

 Creative expression for all

-Trinity's mission is to empower communities through arts.
-We want to make sure everyone has the opportunity to access and shape arts and culture in Bristol.
+Trinity's vision is for everyone to have the opportunity to access and shape arts and culture.

 A centre for the people

 Diverse arts for a diverse city

 We are a key arts provider and leading participatory art space in Bristol, staging live music events and performances, contributing to urban regeneration and attracting audiences from across the city, the South West and beyond.